 By Senad Karaahmetovic

-Shares of Stellantis (BIT: ) were up 4.92% at 1 p.m. on Thursday, after the manufacturer reported positive results.
+Shares of Stellantis (BIT: ) rose Thursday in pre-market trading after the automaker reported strong results.

-Adjusted operating margin also surprised, rising 14.1%, higher than the 11.4% expected.
-Stellantis reported industrial free cash flow of €5.32 billion, above consensus of €1.53 billion.
-The figure was achieved despite a 7% drop in international shipments in the first half.
+Adjusted operating margin also surprised on the higher side, coming in at 14.1%, above the 11.4% expected.
+Stellantis reported industrial free cash flow of €5.32 billion, beating consensus of €1.53 billion.
+And this, despite a 7% drop in international shipments in the first half.

-The company reiterated its full-year forecast for adjusted operating margin and industrial free cash flow, despite lowering the broader industry outlook in North America and Europe to -8% and -12%, respectively.
+The company reiterated its full-year outlook for adjusted operating margin and industrial free cash flow, although it lowered its industrial outlook for North America and Greater Europe by -8% and -12%, respectively.

-“We are ahead of Tesla (BVMF:) (NASDAQ:) in Europe for sales of electric vehicles and not far from Volkswagen AG (ETR:)” said the company’s chief financial officer, Richard Palmer, on a conference call, according to Reuters.
+“We are ahead of Tesla (NASDAQ:) in Europe for sales of electric vehicles, and not far from Volkswagen AG (ETR:),” Chief Financial Officer Richard Palmer said on the conference call, according to Reuters.

-“We envision Stellantis as a future-proof mobility technology company,” added CEO Carlos Tavares.
+“We are building Stellantis to be a sustainable mobility technology company that is ready for the future,” added CEO Carlos Tavares.

-Analysts at Oddo BHF said that Stellantis “exceeded expectations”.
+Analysts at Oddo BHF said Stellantis recorded another significant result.

-“Although the rating assessment is more favorable due to the abnormal valuation, the overall uncertainty may limit potential in the short term,” the analyst wrote in a note to clients.
+“While the valuation is more favorable given the current valuation of the absurdity, macroeconomic uncertainty may unfortunately reduce this short-term potential,” the analysts wrote in a note to clients.